Supreme Court of India: Mother and Child sculpture

-On 20 February 1978, a black bronze sculpture of 210 cm height was installed in the lawn of the Supreme Court.
-The sculpture was made by the renowned artist Chintamoni Kar.
-The statue, as per its sculptor Kar, reproduces ‘‘Mother India sheltering young Republic represented by the symbol of a child upholding the law of the country shown in the form of an open book, with the symbol of the balance representing law and justice’’.
-The official account states that it represents a ‘‘dispensation of equal justice to all’’.
-The black bronze sculpture has been placed at the center of the park on the lawn of the Court just behind the statue of Mahatma Gandhi, which is in front of the staircase of the Supreme Court building in the front lawn.
-The statue, when it was being put in the Court premises, led to protests by advocates of the Court in 1978 and a demand was made for its removal.
-A memorandum was submitted to the then law minister Shanti Bhushan, which stated that ‘‘the statue is supposedly a symbol and inspiration for the highest institution of justice, the Supreme Court….The child is nondescript, but the mother’s resemblance to Mrs. Indira Gandhi is discernible even to the ordinary eye not trained for appreciating the nuances of sculpture’’.
-As the statue was put up in the year 1978, the post-emergency period of India, they contended that it is symbolic of perversity and is based on the theme of the mother-and-son cult built up during the Emergency (India) period.
-Different interpretations of the statue came from advocates, one said, ‘it’s like Indira mothering the judges and telling them you practice justice like I tell you to’, while the other said, ‘symbolizing justice is terribly conservative as justice is constantly changing’.
-Later on, though the advocates submitted an apology memorandum after they got to know that the maquette was made in the year 1969.
+On 20 February 1978, a 210 cm high bronze sculpture of "Mother and Child" was installed in the lawn of the court building.
+It was designed by Chintamoni Kar, who described the statue as "Mother India sheltering the young republic represented by the symbol of a child upholding the law of the country shown in the form of an open book, with the symbol of the balance representing law and justice".
+The official court account states that it represents a "dispensation of equal justice to all".
+The sculpture is located at the center of the park on the lawn of the court beside the statue of Mahatma Gandhi, which is in front of the staircase of the central wing in the front lawn.

+When the statue was installed in 1978, there were protests by a section of advocates of the court demanding its removal.
+A memorandum was submitted to the then law minister Shanti Bhushan, which stated that "the statue is supposedly a symbol and inspiration for the highest institution of justice, the Supreme Court….The child is nondescript, but the mother's resemblance to Mrs. Indira Gandhi is discernible even to the ordinary eye not trained for appreciating the nuances of sculpture".
+As the statue was put up in the post-emergency period, they contended that it is symbolic of perversity and is based on the theme of the mother-and-son cult built up during the period.
+Other statements from advocates included, "It's like Indira mothering the judges and telling them you practise justice like I tell you to", and "symbolizing justice is terribly conservative as justice is constantly changing".
+Later on, as it was clarified that the model was made in the year 1969, the advocates submitted an apology and withdrew the protests.